d3vmeh/chatbot-assistant/README.md

 ## Setup:
 Clone the repo and open the folder via terminal or command prompt.

-Make sure to set an environment variable OPENAI_API_KEY to your API key in your system or in an environment.
+Set an environment variable OPENAI_API_KEY to your API key in your system or in an environment.

 then run the chatbot with the following command: